skrtek/benchmarks/README.md

 # 📊 Benchmark Index

 This folder contains individual test logs for low-power systems.
+These are real world tested with personal devices.

 ## 📁 Benchmark Folder